marcus-crane/utf9k/src/content/questions/emacs-list-backtick.md

 ---
-title: "Why do some Emacs lists start with a backtick instead of a comma?"
-slug: "emacs-list-backtick"
+category: questions
-description: "In which I squint harder at elisp gibberish"
+description: In which I squint harder at elisp gibberish
-category: "questions"
+output: src/content/questions
+publish: true
+slug: emacs-list-backtick
 tags:
-  - "elisp"
+  - elisp
-  - "emacs"
+  - emacs
+title: Why do some Emacs lists start with a backtick instead of a comma?
 ---
 Lists that start with a `` ` `` end up having values interpolated.

 Compare the following two examples: